Survey: 84.7% of Afghan youngsters chose role models for inspiration in life

 Due to the lack of prior research on youth role models and the lack of trust and interest in participating in surveys, the following challenges were encountered:

-- A lack of interest among young people to participate in the survey.
+2. A lack of interest among young people to participate in this survey.

 Variables

-The role models of Afghan youth, the types of role models among young people, and the role model selection process in their lives are the key variables in this survey.
+The role models of Afghan youths, the types of role models among young people, and the role model selection process in their lives are the key variables in this survey.

 Summary report

-54.4% of the youth respondents have chosen famous and well-known people as role models.
+Youngsters participated in this survey, have said that they selected role models from various categories as 54.4% of the young respondents have chosen famous and well-known people as role models.
 28.8% have chosen family members in addition to famous people, and 10.4% have chosen religious scholars.
-This indicates that youth select role models from various categories.

 Despite these findings, changes in the selected role models are also an important aspect.
 For instance, 42% of participants have never changed their role models, while others have changed theirs once or several times.
 This suggests that young people may change their perspectives and role models based on new experiences or changing circumstances.